 PRP Facials Explained: The Science Behind the Vampire Facial

-The 'vampire facial' looks dramatic, but what's actually happening under that red mask?
-Dr. Farhan Abdullah breaks down how PRP facials work, what the latest research (including a 2025 split-face trial) really shows, and who's a good candidate at Magnolia Functional Wellness in Southlake, TX.
+The 'vampire facial' looks dramatic, but the medicine underneath it is quietly impressive.
+Dr. Farhan Abdullah explains how PRP facials stimulate collagen, what a 2025 split-face trial confirmed on actual tissue biopsy, and who gets the best results at Magnolia Functional Wellness in Southlake, TX.

 By Dr. Farhan Abdullah, DO | Medical Director, Magnolia Functional Wellness | Southlake, TX